 Accounting for a significant financing component Accounting for variable consideration If the timing of payments specified in the contract provides either the customer or the entity with a significant benefit of financing the transfer of goods or services.
 E.g. Discounts, rebates, refunds, credits, concessions, incentives, performance bonuses, penalties, and contingent payments.
 The transaction price is adjusted to reflect the cash selling price at the point in time control of the goods or services is transferred.
-Variable consideration must be estimated using either: A significant financing component can either be explicit or implicit. (i) Expected value method: based on probability weighted amounts within a range (i.e. for large number of similar contracts) Factors to consider include: (ii) Single most likely amount : the amount within a range that is most likely to arise.
-Difference between the consideration and cash selling price Contribute of first of intervention to a low of the selection of the sele Constraining (limiting) the estimates of variable consideration Combined effect of interest rates in the relevant market and length of time between transfer of control of the goods or services and payment.
-Variable consideration is only recognised if it is highly probable that a subsequent change in its estimate would not A significant financing component does not exist when result in a significant revenue reversal (i.e. a significant reduction in cumulative revenue recognised).
+Variable consideration must be estimated using either: A significant financing component can either be explicit or implicit. (i) Expected value method: based on probability weighted amounts within a range (i.e. for large number of similar contracts) Factors to consider include: (ii) Single most likely amount: the amount within a range that is most likely to arise.
+Difference between the consideration and cash selling price Constraining (limiting) the estimates of variable consideration ► Variable consideration is only recognised if it is highly probable that a subsequent change in its estimate would not A significant financing component does not exist when result in a significant revenue reversal (i.e. a significant reduction in cumulative revenue recognised).
 The customer paid in advance and timing of the transfer of control of the goods or services is at the customer's Accounting for consideration payable to the customer discretion The consideration is variable with the amount or timing based on factors outside of the control of the parties The difference between the consideration and cash selling price arises for other non-financing reasons (i.e. Includes cash paid (or expected to be paid) to the customer (or the customer's customers) as well as credits or other items such as coupons and vouchers. performance protection).
-Accounted for as a reduction in the transaction price, unless payment is in exchange for a good or service received from Discount rate to be used the customer in which case no adjustment is made - except where: ▶ Must reflect credit characteristics of the party receiving the financing and any collateral/security provided.
-The consideration paid exceeds the fair value of the goods or services received (the difference is set against the transaction price) Practical expedient - period between transfer and payment is 12 months or less > The fair value of the goods or services cannot be reliably determined (full amount taken against the transaction Do not account for any significant financing component. price).
+Accounted for as a reduction in the transaction price, unless payment is in exchange for a good or service received from Discount rate to be used the customer in which case no adjustment is made - except where: Must reflect credit characteristics of the party receiving the financing and any collateral/security provided.
+The consideration paid exceeds the fair value of the goods or services received (the difference is set against the transaction price) Practical expedient - period between transfer and payment is 12 months or less The fair value of the goods or services cannot be reliably determined (full amount taken against the transaction Do not account for any significant financing component. price).
 Accounting for non-cash consideration Is accounted for at fair value (if not reliably determinable, it is measured indirectly by reference to stand-alone selling price of the goods or services).